nealio82/php-differ/README.md

 # PHP Differ
-Library for creating line or word diffs using [Myers algorithm](http://www.xmailserver.org/diff2.pdf).
+Library for creating lines or words diff.
+Currently only [Myers' algorithm](http://www.xmailserver.org/diff2.pdf) has been implemented, but more can be added.

+This library was created as a learning experience for myself.

 [![Build Status](https://travis-ci.org/ofmadsen/php-differ.svg?branch=master)](https://travis-ci.org/ofmadsen/php-differ)